valueflows/vf-graphql/README.md

 <!-- /MarkdownTOC -->

+This project synchronizes projects implementing VF for a GraphQL interface between client and server.
+It includes:

+- A GraphQL-native specification of the core VF grammar
-This is to help synchronize the projects using VF for a graphql interface between client and server.
-It includes the VF specification, plus recommended vocabulary specification not part of the rdf-based VF spec but needed for all VF based implementations of economic software (for example Agent, Person, Organization, note, image).
-It also includes recommended inverse relationship naming, which is particularly useful in graphql implementations.
+- Complementary schemas not part of the RDF-based VF spec but needed for all VF implementations of economic software (for example `Agent`, `Person`, `Organization`, `SpatialThing`, `note`, `image`).
+- Formal definition of mutation, query & subscriptions APIs
+- Formal definition of available query parameters
+- Inverse relationship naming
+- Composable GraphQL schemas, TypeScript and FlowType definitions
+- Runtime composition of schema modules into application-specific APIs which implement subsets of the ValueFlows vocabulary